 - gritting takes up to two hours and is normally completed by the start of the working day, but delays can occur due to traffic conditions

-- normally, precautionary gritting is carried out in the evening or early morning; during severe weather conditions we may spread grit at other times
+- precautionary gritting is usually carried out in the evening or early morning; during severe weather conditions we may spread grit at other times

-- priority is given to the inner and outer ring roads and connecting roads; secondary gritting routes are treated if resources are available
+- priority is given to inner and outer ring roads and connecting roads; we will treat secondary gritting routes if resources are available

 - if rain is forecast, we have to delay gritting to stop grit being washed away